Legal Resource Links

 Good Parenting Through Your Divorce.
 Hannibal, Mary Ellen.
 Marlowe & Company,

 The Whole-Brain Child, 12 Reboluntionary Strategies to Nurture Your Child’s Developing Mind.
-Siegel Daniel, Bryson, Tina, Delacorte Press, New York, 2011.
+Siegel DJ, Bryson, Tina, Delacorte Press, New York, 2011.
 This is a wonderfully practical parenting book that is based in neuroscience.

 Healing A Child’s Heart After Divorce, 100 Practical Ideas for Families Friends and Caregivers.
 Wolfelt, Alan, Maloney, Raelynn, Companion, Fort Collins, 2011.

 Mom’s House, Dad’s House for Kids: Feeling at Home in One Home or Two.
 Ricci, I. (2007).
 Fireside, NY.

 Dinosaur’s Divorce: A Guide to Changing Families.
 Brown.
 L. & Brown, M. (1986).
 Little.
 Brown & Co New York

 I Don’t Want To Talk About It.
 Ransom, J. F. (2000).
 Magination Press: Washington.

 Charlie Anderson.
 Abercrombie, Barbara.
 Simon & Schuster Children’s Publishing, New York, 1995.

 It’s Not Your Fault.
 Koko Bear Lansky, Vicki.
 Book Peddlers, 1998.
 (Available in English and Spanish).